srikrishnaa97/datasets/README.md

 # datasets
 Dump of all datasets I want to play around with

-Auto        -     Gas mileage, horsepower, and other information for cars Boston      -     Housing values and other information about Boston suburbs Caravan     -     Information about individuals offered caravan insurance Carseats    -     Information about car seat sales in 400 stores
+<ul>Auto        -     Gas mileage, horsepower, and other information for cars</ul>
+Boston      -     Housing values and other information about Boston suburbs Caravan     -     Information about individuals offered caravan insurance Carseats    -     Information about car seat sales in 400 stores